A picture of Phil Ranelin as the cover of Phil Ranelin Collected Works 2003-2019

 Calvin Keys

-Calvin Keys’ has played guitar with such greats as Eddie Cleanhead Vinson and bassist Gerald Holts.
+Calvin Keys’ played guitar with such greats as Eddie Cleanhead Vinson and bassist Gerald Holts.
 At age 17, he first hit the road with sax player Little Walkin’ Willie.
 Soon after, he worked with Preston Love, of the Count Basie Orchestra and The Frank Edwards Organ Trio.
 That foundation led to working with one of the greatest organ trios of all time‚ The Jimmy Smith Trio, and soon he was recording on the legendary Blackjazz record label.
 Soon afterwards, he was hired to record and tour with Ray Charles, and was the guitarist for Ray’s Big Band.

 • A photo of double bassist Henry Franklin, The Skipper.